VALLARITY

 BREED DIVERSITY

-Several years ago Team Vallhund New Zealand worked with Massey University NZ to create the first Genetic Diversity test for dogs worldwide using the Swedish Vallhund.
+Several years ago I was involved with Massey University NZ to create the first Genetic Diversity test for dogs worldwide using the Swedish Vallhund.
 Since then the test has been picked up Internationally, refined and used on a wide range of breeds including another two further tests performed on the Swedish Vallhund.

 This genetic diversity research has provided information on the diversity status of your breed as a whole and provided recommendations how the breed might maintain diversity it has retained after stud book closure.